-US governors seek federal marijuana clearanceDecember 1st, 2011 in Health /
+US governors seek federal marijuana clearanceDecember 1, 2011 in Medicine & Health / Health

 A pair of US governors have filed a petition asking the US federal government to allow wider use of medical marijuana by authorizing doctors to prescribe it and pharmacies to provide it.